ebabel-games/magicalhex/README.md

 - Bug solve: when loading from a position other than zone-0:0, everything looks dark.
 - Persist zones: each time the game loads, load the zone that has been procedurally generated.
 - Toggle grid, stats and debug mode.
+- Make a random string map per zone to know where to place obstacles (walls) and static items (trees, stones, cut trees).

 #### Currently being developed
-- Make a random string map per zone to know where to place obstacles (walls) and static items (trees, stones, cut trees).
+- Identify performance issues and fix them, until the FPS goes back to 60.

 #### Next to develop
-- Use trees, stones and cut tree trunks.
 - Remove from scene zone meshes (and update loadedZones array) when the player has moved far enough from them, or the memory will run out.
 - Enable clicking on meshes (target).
 See raycaster in game.js
 - Use the Clock to calculate delta and make sure animate runs at a consistent speed rather than be reliant on CPU.
 See Clock in game.js